daddy-cool/highlogger/README.md

 log.notice('this is a notice message');
 ```

-Highlogger should be configured according to your setup.
+Highlogger has to be configured according to your demands.<br />
-Per default Highlogger will just log to console (`process.stdout`) and won't show any debug messages.
+Per default Highlogger will log to console (`process.stdout` & `process.stderr`).<br />
+Debug messages will only be shown if the environment is set.

 ## Setup
-Highlogger needs to be instanced at least once before you can use it.
+Highlogger has to be instanced at least once before you can use it.<br />
-It will accept an array of transporter configs as a parameter for configuration.
+It will accept an array (also a collection) of transporter configs as a parameter for configuration.

-__Example__
+__Example with parameter__
 ```node
 let Highlogger = require('highlogger');
 let config = [